Reflex-Angle/CodeMode/README.md

-# CodeMode
-In code mode.

-# My Repository
-This repository is pretty self-explanatory: I'm in code mode.
-When I want to create a project and code off, this repository is where it will go.

 # Project Playing XI (Prototype)
 Starting off the repository, is my project "Playing XI" up for evaluation as my CSE project.